chef/monitoring-integration-automate/data-dog/DataDog-Dashboard-Setup-and-Configuration.md

 **OpenSearch DB Service Status:** aws.es.cluster_statusgreen; with conditions for Success: cutoff_min --> 1 and Failure: clamp_min --> 0.5

-**Note:** Here, we are discussing metrics for deploying Managed Automate HA in AWS, please use this as a general guideline for other platforms and On-prem solutions as well
+**Note:** Here, we are discussing metrics for deploying Managed Automate HA in AWS; please use this as a general guideline for other platforms and On-prem solutions as well

 ![Infra Health Dashboard](Images/Infra_health_dashboard.png)